csivitu/members-app-backend/README.md

 Create a user,database

-Install PIL for certificate generation
+Install Pillow for certificate generation

 Install modules from requirement.txt